 MultiTex Transfer is a joint project of the Leibniz Institute for Educational Trajectories (LIfBi) and the University of Bamberg, the Leibniz Institute for Research and Information in Education (DIPF), as well as practitioners from the University of Bamberg, Goethe University Frankfurt, and University of Wuppertal.
 It is funded by the Federal Ministry of Education and Research (BMBF).

-At LIfBi, MultiTex Transfer is situated in Department 1 (Head: Dr. Ilka Wolter).
+At LIfBi, MultiTex Transfer is situated in Department 1 (Head: Prof. Dr. Ilka Wolter).

 Project duration: March 1, 2020 to February 28, 2022